 - Dieffenbachia.
 Also known as dumbcane, this plant is known for its artistic foliage, striped in cream, yellow, and white.
 Be aware; however, that this is not child or pet friendly.
 It is toxic.

 - Begonias.
 More often used as annuals in the garden, growing access to the wide varieties of tropical begonias is helping them make a comeback as a houseplant.
-Enthusiasts have created a variety of hybrids with both foliage and flowers in a range of colors, patterns, and textures.
+Enthusiasts have created a variety of hybrid begonias with both foliage and flowers in a wide range of colors, patterns, and textures.

 - Browallia.
-This pretty purple flower also goes by bush violet.
-If you struggle to find a sunny window indoors, the shade-loving browallia is for you.
+This pretty purple flower also goes by the name of bush violet.
+If you struggle to find a sunny window inside your home, the shade-loving browallia is for you.

 - Peperomia.
 The peperomia family is large and includes some Caribbean natives like P. obtusifolia.
 This species is easy to grow as a houseplant and includes varieties with a range of leaf types.

 How to Grow Tropical Plants Indoors

 Tropical houseplant care is all about re-creating their natural environmental conditions.
 You can’t create a tropical rainforest, but you can take steps to ensure these plants thrive inside your home.

 Many Caribbean indoor plants will need more humidity than a home in winter generally has.
 Place a humidifier near the plants or position your pots on a tray of rocks and add water to it.

 Watering can be a little tricky.
 Most Caribbean plants like soil that stays moist but not soggy.
 Lantana is an exception.
 Let your lantana’s soil dry out between watering.

 While lantana appreciates a full sun window, other tropical plants do best in indirect light.
 Some of these, like peperomia, grow well in terrariums that stay warm and moist.